Tempo logotype

 Tempo Team

-The benefits of the Jira velocity chart
+Benefits of using a Jira velocity chart

 Makes sprint planning more predictable